vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 say I have observed that, on average, I am spending way more time on work than I think I should with the right balance.
-By setting specific hours for work, I can cap the time I spend on work, reducing the overwork, and guaranteeing somme minimum amount of time on personal projects.
+By setting specific hours for work, I can cap the time I spend on work, reducing the overwork, and guaranteeing some minimum amount of time on personal projects.

 There are, however, a few problems with the set hours approach, that I